 - On demand recordings of each class that can be accessed at your convenience.
 Class recordings are usually posted the next day and we keep 1 week of recordings available at all times.

 - Additional digital content to enhance your training.

 “Martial arts offer something for all ages.
 They help preschoolers develop social skills and improve their attention spans; they give grade-schoolers and teenagers a confidence boost while teaching self-control; and they leave parents with greater stamina, improved endurance, and a trimmer, toned body.” -Prevention Magazine-

-FIRST: Check our class schedule and make sure you can attend at least one virtual class a week:
+FIRST: Check our beginner class schedule and make sure you can attend at least one virtual class a week: